Tampines MRT station: Design

 Like most EWL elevated stations on the eastern segment on the line, Tampines station has the notable feature of the dome-shaped roof, segmented like a caterpillar, over the platform level.
 The design was an attempt by the MRT Corporation (MRTC) to give the stations on the EWL an "attractive look".
 The colour scheme used for the station is rustic brown, reflected on the doors to the restricted areas and the ceiling trunking box at the platform level of the station.

-The DTL station, designed by Greenhilli, is intended to "people-centric" while built at an affordable cost.
+The DTL station, designed by Greenhilli, is intended to be "people-centric" while built at an affordable cost.
 It is designed to facilitate movement through interconnectivity, spatial volume, asymmetry, colour and "super-graphics".
 The spacious interior improves visual awareness within the station, fostering "intuitive" wayfinding and giving the station identity that reflects the locality of the area.
 The architecture of the DTL station allows future integration with upcoming developments, including provisions for additional underground developments above the station structure.

 Public artworks

 As part of the MRT system's Art-in-Transit Programme, (Note: Public art showcase which integrates artworks into the MRT network) The Big Round & The Tall Long by Studio Juju is an artwork consisting of two huge shapes – the Big Round and the Tall Long – on the opposite walls of the DTL platforms.
 The Big Round, which is 7 m in diameter, is "stripped away" from the excessiveness of "form and details", creating a singular, expressive geometry.
 The Tall Long, which is 9 m in height, is "buoyant" and "stretches upwards".
 Both of these shapes reflect the dimensions of the station and "gave polarities" to the nearly symmetrical station, bringing a sense of "calm and order" to the station atmosphere.
 The shapes were also meant to "fill the void" between the vastness of space and commuters.
 These shapes, enhanced by the reflecting benches on the platforms, act as wayfinders for passengers travelling around the station.

 Additionally, there are a series of murals as part of SMRT's Comic Connect.
 (Note: A public art showcase of heritage-themed murals in the train operator's stations) Created by local artist Kevin Lee, the 4 murals feature Our Tampines Hub (OTH), the Masjid Darul Ghufran, and the Tampines Round Market & Food Centre.
-Particularly, the Masjid Darul Ghufran mural depicts a fusion of the mosque during the 1990's with its azure blue panelling and in the present.
+Particularly, the Masjid Darul Ghufran mural depicts a fusion of the mosque during the 1990s with its azure blue panelling and in the present.
 The process behind the artwork involved Lee visiting Tampines to take walks near the mural's subjects, mingling with the residents, and participate in activities.